Because I Got High (album)

 Because I Got High is the second studio album by Mississippi-based rapper Afroman.
-The record was released on T-Bones Records in the year 2000.
+The record was released on T-Bones Records in 2000.
 Although a Canada-exclusive release, it was otherwise sold and distributed via live performances.
 The title track of the record stands as Afroman's most popular and best-selling song.

 Because I Got High went to Number One on the New Zealand charts, where it stayed for four weeks, in 2000.
 The songs "Because I Got High", "Mississippi", "Hush", "Tumbleweed", "She Won't Let Me Fuck", "Tall Cans" and "American Dream" would all later be used on The Good Times in 2001.